If you plead guilty or no contest to a misdemeanor DUI in Nevada, the judge can:

 - 5. What happens if I win my DUI probation revocation hearing?

 1. What is Nevada DUI probation?

 Probation serves the purpose of rehabilitation rather than punishment.
-A judge will often sentence you to probation if he or she thinks you deserve a second (or even a third) chance.
+A judge will often sentence you to probation if they think you deserve a second (or even a third) chance.

 However, in exchange for this consideration, DUI probation carries a strict set of requirements.
 These requirements can include some or all of the following, depending on the nature and severity of your offense:

-- Mandatory Nevada DUI school and Victim Impact Panel attendance;
+- Mandatory DUI school and Victim Impact Panel attendance;

 - Random drug testing (for DUI of drugs);